klesteb/XAS-Csharp/ServiceSpooler/README.md

 spool file is created.
 If you use JSON logging, a spool file is created, one per each log entry.

-Hey, it works for email, and has beeen, since email was invented.
+Hey, it works for email, and has beeen used, since email was invented.
 So it can't be all bad.